 What is the best-known image of the 1862 Battle of Fredericksburg?
-It may be one based on an artwork or artifact highlighting the courage shown by Federal bridge-builders on the Rappahannock or by the Union troops who charged Marye’s Heights and the Stone Wall.
-Or perhaps it’s an image of the same attribute among the Confederates who opposed them at those places or at Prospect Hill.
-Many among us may think first of pictures (or statues) of Richard Kirkland’s mission of mercy, or the suffering of civilians in ruined homes or as wintertime refugees.
-During the battle’s recent sesquicentennial, the nation found new visual inspiration in a set of highly evocative battle artifacts shared in the New York Times.
+It may be one based on an artwork or artifact highlighting the courage shown by Federal bridge-builders on the Rappahannock or by the Union troops who charged Marye’s Heights, the Stone Wall, and the Prospect Hill area.
+Or perhaps it’s an image of the same attribute among the Confederates who opposed them at those places.
+During the battle’s sesquicentennial, the nation found new visual inspiration in a set of highly evocative battle artifacts shared in the New York Times.

 This post examines what has at times been one of the nation’s most widely publicized and powerful images of the Battle of Fredericksburg: a tableau described in a poem published shortly after it ended.
 The poem centers around a pair of Union soldiers in wrenching conversation, moments before they accompany a hopeless assault at Fredericksburg–the “last fierce charge” on December 13, 1862.